Olympus TG-4 Comparison Review

 The Olympus Tough TG-4 is a fixed lens compact camera that was announced in April 2015 and is equipped with a 1/2.3-inch sensor.
 It offers a resolution of 15.9 megapixel.

 Is the Olympus TG-4 a good camera?
-The TG-4 has a Camera Elo of 1628.
+The TG-4 has a Camera Elo of 1688.
 This rating puts the TG-4 below average of all travel zoom compact cameras.
-In terms of its sensor size category (small sensor cameras), the TG-4 also ranks below average. – Well, the Olympus TG-4 is more than 4 years old, and there have been many other good digital cameras released since 2015.
+In terms of its sensor size category (small sensor cameras), the TG-4 ranks among the top 50 percent.
+Based on its within category standings, the camera earns a 3-star performance rating.

 |Fixed lens compact camera|

 |No viewfinder, LCD framing|

 |Fixed screen (not touch-sensitive)|

 |112 x 66 x 31 mm, 247 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.